pkp/pkp-docs/dev/documentation/en/architecture-database.md

 $result = $submissionDao->retrieve($qo->toSql(), $qo->getBindings());
 ```

-QueryBuilders should make it easier to retrieve records from the database by providing simple, well-documented methods for limiting the results that are retrieved.
-In most cases, a QueryBuilder will help fulfil a Service class's `getMany()` method and the REST API.
+QueryBuilders should make it easier to retrieve records from the database by providing simple, well-documented methods for getting and filtering records.
+In most cases, a QueryBuilder will help fulfil a Service class's `getMany()` method.

 ## SchemaDAOs